Asymmetrical Federalism, Confederation

 If we accept Wheare's reasoning that both general and regional government should be limited to its own sphere and, within that sphere, should be independent of the other, then the theory that the central government has absolute internal sovereignty, would not hold water.
 Thus it would be safer to say that federalism is the theory or method of equilibrium in a pluralistic society, which voluntarily has united for some common purpose, under the rule of law in a way to preserve and safeguard diversity and the rights of the component parts.
 Politically, this union is more than a league or a confederation, internally it grants more than just municipal autonomy to its diverse parts.

-The knowledge of the federal theory can be helpful, and the lack of its proper understanding-as we will see-was sometimes the major stumbling block on the road towards the East Central European aspirations for a federal union.
+The knowledge of the federal theory can be helpful, and the lack of its proper understanding was sometimes the major stumbling block on the road towards the East Central European aspirations for a federal union.
 But even more important is to understand what are the basic preconditions which are necessary to such plans.
 These preconditions can be the only foundations on which a federation can be built, and in our case, without these foundations all attempts of unity in this troubled and explosive area, which is so richly endowed by nature's gifts, have little or no chance of success.